 - Reconfiguration of the fields to provide full size soccer, rugby and cricket fields.

-Works will start on Monday 20 September 2021 and forecast to be completed by the end of February 2022.
+Works will start on Monday 20 September 2021 and forecast to be completed by April 2022.
+Returfing of the fields has taken longer than expected but should be open in time for the start of the winter season.

 |Site Survey and Establishment, including fencing